getodk/docs/odkx-src/tables-managing.rst

 .. tip::

   Only one attempt is made to read and import data at start-up.
 If that attempt fails, some or all tables may not be initialized or may be partially initialized.
-You can trigger a re-processing of this file by going to :guilabel:`Settings` and clicking :guilabel:`Reset configuration` then exiting the ODK tool and re-opening it.
+You can trigger a re-processing of this file by going to :guilabel:`Settings` and clicking :guilabel:`Reset configuration` then exiting the ODK-X tool and re-opening it.

 As mentioned earlier, this file is never uploaded to the server.
 After you have created your user application and loaded data onto your device using this mechanism, resetting the app server will push all the configuration files and all of data (the data rows loaded by the :file:`tables.init` script) up to the server (except for this :file:`tables.init` file).
 Other devices that synchronize with the server will retrieve all of those data rows during the data-row synchronization phase.
 There is no need for the devices that synchronize with the server to have a copy of the :file:`tables.init` file and independently perform these actions.